filecoin-project/core-devs/README.md

 - The topic should not be philosophical.
 The core developer meetings are not meant to decide philosophical contentious issues that should be decided by the community.
 There are exceptions to this, but generally these topics distract from more productive technical discussion.

 ### Who Manages the Meetings
-As of September 2020, [@momack2](https://github.com/momack2) facilitates meetings, handles recordings, and publishes notes from the meetings.
+As of January 2021, [@arajasek](https://github.com/arajasek) facilitates meetings, handles recordings, and publishes notes from the meetings.
 The meetings are independent of any organization.
 However, Protocol Labs pays for the videoconference software used in the meetings.
 See the IPFS [Host a Call](https://github.com/ipfs/team-mgmt/blob/master/HOST_A_CALL.md) instructions for guides on how to configure livestreaming.